 - Scalability and High-Availability - clustering, caching and high availability implementation overview

-At the end of this guide the overall architecture and the key component design of the UltraESB should be clear to the user.
-He/she will then be ready to dive deep in to the UltraESB with its User Guide to complete the lessons on enterprise integration solution development.
+At the end of this chapter, user should have a good understanding of overall architecture and key component design of the UltraESB.
+He/she will then be ready to dive deep in to the UltraESB with its Configuration and Administration guide to understand the advance configurations.